pavanjadhaw/mdm/readme.md

 export MEDIUM_TOKEN='token here'
 ```

-after adding integration token you can easily get your unique author id by running `mdm init`.
+After adding integration token you can easily get your unique author id by running `npx @pavanjadhaw/mdm init`.
 then export your unique author id as follows

 ```sh